-"Mining Property" means property used for mining operation as defined in the Mineral and Petroleum Resources Development Act 2002 (Act 28 of 2002) "Municipal" means owned and exclusively used by the municipality.
+"Mining Property" means property used for mining operation as defined in the Mineral and Petroleum Resources Development Act 2002 ( Act 28 of 2002) "Municipal" means owned and exclusively used by the municipality.
 "Multiple uses" Means the use of a property for more than one purpose, subject to section 9.
-"Market value" in relation to a property, means the value of the property determined in "MFC for local government" me accordance with section 46; ans the member of the Executive Council of a province who is responsible for where for local government mea local government in that province; "metropolitan municipality" means a municipality that has exclusive executive and legislative authority in its area, and which is described in section 155(1) of the Constitution as a category A municipality; "Minister" means the Cabinet member responsible for local government; "multiple purposes", in relation to a property, means the use of a property for more "Municipal council" or "counci than one purpose; "means a municipal council referred to in section 18 of the municipal Manicipal council of council Structures Act; "Municipal Finance Managemer t Act " means the local Government: Municipal Finance Management Act, 2003 (Act no 56 of 2003); "Municipality" (a) as a corporate entity, means a municipality described in section 2 of the Municipal Systems Act; and b) as a geographical area, means a municipal area demarcated in terms of the Local Government: Municipal Demarcation Act, 1998 (Act No 27 of 1998); "Municipal manager" means a person appointed in terms of Section 82 of the Municipal Structures Act: "Municipal Structures Act" means the Local Government: Municipal Structures Act, 1998 (Act no 117 Of 1998); "Municipal Systems Act" means the Local Government: Municipal Systems Act, 2000 (Act No 32 of "municipal valuer" or "valuer 2000); of a municipality" means a person designated as a municipal valuer in terms "municipal valuer" or "valuer of a municipality" means a person designated as a municipal valuer in terms of section 33 (1); "Newly rateable property" means any rateable property on which property rates were not levied before the end of the financial year preceding the date on which this Act took effect, excluding- - a property which was incorrectly omitted from a valuation roll and for that reason was not rated before that date; and - a property identified by the Minister by notice in the Gazette where the phasing-in of a rate is not justified.
-"New private infrastructure deve township establishment) into 10 or more full title units and all services, inclusive of water, sewerage, electricity and roads are installed by the "Non urban land" maans developer at his own cost. land which is not situated in an approved township and used for residential cultural purposes or not in use. ion to a property, means a person in actual occupation of a property, whether - hat person has a right to occupy the property; to places of public worship, means the y person who officiates at services at that place of worship; I residence', in relation to places of public worship, means- ortion of the property used for residential purposes; or e residential property, if the residential property is not located on ne property as the place of public worship, red in the name of a religious community or registered in the name ust established for the sole benefit of a religious community and s a place of residence for the office bearer;"; "Organ of state" means a organ of state as defined in section 239 of the Constitution
+"Market value" in relation to a property, means the value of the property determined in "MFC for local government" me accordance with section 46; ans the member of the Executive Council of a province who is responsible for where for local government me local government in that province; "metropolitan municipality" means a municipality that has exclusive executive and legislative authority in its area, and which is described in section 155(1) of the Constitution as a category A municipality; "Minister" means the Cabinet member responsible for local government; "multiple purposes", in relation to a property, means the use of a property for more than one purpose; "Municipal council" or "counci " means a municipal council referred to in section 18 of the municipal Structures Act; "Municipal Finance Manageme nt Act" means the local Government: Municipal Finance Management Act, 2003 ( Act no 56 of 2003 ); "Municipality" (a) as a corporate entity, means a municipality described b) in section 2 of the Municipal Systems Act; and as a geographical area, means a municipal area demarcated in terms of the 5) Local Government: Municipal Demarcation Act, 1998 (Act No 27 of 1998); "Municipal manager" means a person appointed in terms of Section 82 of the Municipal Structures Act: "Municipal Structures Act" means the Local Government: Municipal Structures Act, 1998 (Act no 117 Of 1998); "Municipal Systems Act" means the Local Government: Municipal Systems Act, 2000 (Act No 32 of 2000); "municipal valuer" or "valuer of a municipality" means a person designated as a municipal valuer in terms · · · · · · · · · · · · · · · · · · · of section 33 (1); "Newly rateable property" means any rateable property on which property rates were not levied before the end of the financial year preceding the date on which this Act took effect, excluding- a property which was incorrectly omitted from a valuation roll and for that reason was not rated before that date; and - a property identified by the Minister by notice in the Gazette where the phasing-in of a rate is not justified.
+"New private infrastructure deve township establishment) into 10 or more full title units and all services, inclusive of water, sewerage, electricity and roads are installed by the developer at his own cost.
+"Non-urban land" means land which is not situated in an approved township and used for residential cultural purposes or not in use. ion to a property, means a person in actual occupation of a property, whether that person has a right to occupy the property; to places of public worship, means the y person who officiates at services at that place of worship; l residence', in relation to places of public worship, means- ortion of the property used for residential purposes; or (b) one e residential property, if the residential property is not located on me property as the place of public worship, - red in the name of a religious community or registered in the name ust established for the sole benefit of a religious community and s a place of residence for the office bearer;"; a organ of state as defined in section 239 of the Constitution U 5